solbjorg/oberon-riscv-emu/README.md

 * `--leds` Print the LED changes to stdout.
 Useful if you're working on the kernel, noisy otherwise.

-Note: this emulator currently doesn't support variable resolution and memory allocation.
+Note: this emulator currently doesn't support variable resolution and memory.

 To run Oberon under RISC-V, simply run `./risc DiskImage/RVOberon.dsk`.